kelreeeeey/yap/content/Reading npy files in Odin.md

 > ^npdtypes

-Now that i got at least the information of types that Numpy implements, I need to know what they would look like in `.npy` files, like 'em binaries.
+Now that I got at least the information of types that Numpy implements, I need to know what they would look like in `.npy` files, like 'em binaries.

-Here's the flow diagram of how i did it.
+Here's the flow diagram of how I did it.

 ```mermaid
 graph LR